anusharao-7/priority-ai/README.md

 ## Future Ideas 💡

+- [ ] **User Authentication**: Multi-user support with roles and permissions
 - [ ] **Data Persistence**: Local storage or real database integration
-- [ ] **Advanced ML**: Better sentiment analysis with actual ML models
+- [ ] **Advanced ML**: Better sentiment analysis with NLP models
 - [ ] **Export Features**: CSV/PDF reports for stakeholders
 - [ ] **Dark Mode**: Because every app needs it these days
 - [ ] **Real Backend**: PostgreSQL + proper API
 - [ ] **Team Features**: User roles, comments, notifications
 - [ ] **Integrations**: Jira, GitHub, Slack webhooks
 - [ ] **Mobile App**: React Native version
+- [ ] **Predictive Analytics**: Forecast which features will succeed
+- [ ] **A/B Testing**: Connect prioritization decisions to actual results

 ## Why I Built This 🤷‍♂️

-Started as a weekend project to learn more about React drag-and-drop and ended up building a full prioritization tool.
+Started as a weekend project to learn more about React drag-and-drop and ended up building a full prioritization tool with AI!
 Turns out organizing features is actually pretty fun when you have the right tools.

 Also wanted to try building my own sentiment analysis instead of using an API - it's surprisingly effective for a simple keyword-based approach!
+The AI prioritization algorithm was the real challenge though - combining 6 different metrics in a way that actually makes sense.

+**Fun fact**: The drag-and-drop matrix automatically updates your feature scores based on where you drop them.
+Drag something to "Quick Wins" and it becomes high impact, low effort.
+It's like magic, but with math! ✨

 ## Contributing 🤝

 Found a bug?
 Have an idea?
 Feel free to:
 - Open an issue
 - Submit a PR
 - Roast my code (constructively please)
+- Try the demo and let me know what you think
+- Suggest new prioritization metrics or algorithm improvements

 ## License 📄